Mount of Beatitudes - Jesus Most Famous Teaching

 34So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.

-• The solution for anxiety: Remember God and His promises, and how He has provided for you in the past.
-Position yourself to experience His presence, and begin the function as a member of the Kingdom, serving those around you, instead of envying their status and possessions.
-That often causes os to look unfavorably toward others and criticize and judge them.
+Principle: The solution for anxiety: Remember God and His promises, and how He has provided for you in the past.
+Position yourself to experience His presence, and begin the function as a member of the Kingdom, serving those around you, instead of envying their status and possessions which often causes us to look unfavorably toward others and criticize and judge them.

 1 “Do not judge so that you will not be judged.
 2 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
 3 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 4 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
 5 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.